 Hotline Miami 2, the forthcoming sequel to the excellent indie game Hotline Miami (note: I wrote that in bold, underline and italics to show how much I mean it), has been denied classification in Australia (another victim of the relatively restrictive local age rating system there).
-So its developer instead just told Australian fans to pirate the… Continue reading Can you pirate your own video game?
+So its developer instead just told Australian fans to pirate the game for free, attracting no small amount of games press in the process (hello, Streisand Effect).
+So, I thought I’d write a little post on the subject of what happens legally if a developer pirates, or encourages piracy of, its own video game?
+Continue reading Can you pirate your own video game?

 Are modchips ‘legal’ in the EU?
 If so, what exactly is their legal status?
-One would have thought that this question would have been answered long ago but, as I’ve written about previously (see here, here and here for example) there have been setbacks and uncertainties along the way as console manufacturers take action against… Continue reading More on modchips: are they legal in the EU?
+One would have thought that this question would have been answered long ago but, as I’ve written about previously (see here, here and here for example) there have been setbacks and uncertainties along the way as console manufacturers take action against modchip makers, exacerbated by judicial commentary casting questions on exactly how modchips, and the games they work on, are to be treated legally.
+Continue reading More on modchips: are they legal in the EU?

 Spry Fox and 6Waves have settled their legal dispute over allegations that 6Waves had cloned Spry Fox’s game Triple Town.
 News of the lawsuit received great attention and no small amount of oppobrium directed at 6Waves.
 News of the settlement has received similar fanfare.
-But does this really matter to the wider games or software… Continue reading Spry Fox settles with 6Waves – does it matter?
+But does this really matter to the wider games or software industry?
+I don’t think so – not from a purely legal perspective anyway.
+Continue reading Spry Fox settles with 6Waves – does it matter?

 My employer, Osborne Clarke, held its biannual Interactive Entertainment Legal Forum (a networking event and training session for inhouse games lawyers from UK and Europe) last month.
 I spoke about the difficult topic of game cloning, non-literal copying and recent legal developments regarding it.
 What actually is the law about game cloning in the UK and EU?
 Is it right that there’s no real legal recourse for cloning?
 Continue reading Game cloning: recent legal developments